Wondershare Filmora is one of a famous simple video editor that offers at least basic features of video editing.

 Unfortunately, Face-off will automatically censor any faces found inside the video.
 This means you cannot just blur a specific person’s face.
 Also, it doesn’t work well when face facing down or up as the AI struggle to detect the face.

 Another alternative is by using the Mosaic effect which you can find on the Utility menu (see step #3).
 It allows you to censor specific area within the video.
 Other than location, the type, opacity, and amount can also be customized.

 However, Mosaic itself wasn’t designed with the same level in mind like Face-off.
 It only pixelate area you selected, it doesn’t automatically cover the face.
 This effect only work best for a stationary person which doesn’t involve too much movement.

 Any free video editor to blur moving object?

-Meanwhile, the best software to blur face comes from Adobe ecosystem, notably Adobe After Effects and Adobe Premiere.
-Both have an accurate motion tracking capability to allow you to apply some changes, including filter, animation, visual effects, and much more.
+For more advanced editing, I suggest you to use a professional-degree video editors such as Adobe After Effects and Adobe Premiere.
+Both have an accurate motion tracking capability that allows you to apply some changes, including filter, animation, visual effects, and much more.

 Sure, the price tag of both system is much higher than Filmora, but the result is worth it.